-- Pens with permanent waterproof ink in a permanently bound weatherproof field logbook; - On any necessary field forms/paperwork; and/or - In an electronic data entry device.
+- Pens with permanent waterproof ink in a permanently bound weatherproof field logbook;

+- Field forms; and/or

+- Field computer.

-Field investigation situations vary widely.
-No set of general rules can anticipate all information that must be collected for a particular project.
-The logbooks, field forms/paperwork and electronic data entry device shall be kept in the field team's possession or in a secure place during the investigation/task.
+Field activities vary depending on the work to be performed.
+No set of general rules can anticipate all information that must be collected for a particular project or task.
+Below is a list of things to do or consider during field reporting.

+- The logbooks, field forms/paperwork and field computer shall be kept in the field team's possession or in a secure place during performance of work. - Language shall be objective and factual.